Tips and advice

 • Motorcycles: Free

-Dartford Crossing charge times
+What are the Dartford Crossing charge times?

 What vehicles can use the Dartford Crossing?

-Although cyclists are unable to ride through the tunnel or over the bridge, bicycle transfers are available.
-They take around 20 minutes and can be arranged using the telephones at each end of the crossing.
-If you’re planning to use the service, you should check it’s operational, as it doesn’t run 24 hours a day.
+Cyclists cannot use the bridge or the tunnels, but free bicycle transfers are available in both directions instead.
+They take around 20 minutes and can be arranged using the telephones at each end of the crossing – simply turn up and use the phone, it’s a direct line.

-How to pay the Dartford Crossing charge
+How do I pay the Dartford Crossing charge?

 The payment method for the Dartford Crossing is similar to that for the London Congestion Charge.
 Payment can be taken: